LukasBombach/sblendid/packages/sblendid/README.md

 npm install @sblendid/sblendid @sblendid/adapter-node
 ```

+> In the future, Sblendid should support multiple platforms including React Native and WebBluetooth.
+> Hence, there is a separate package for for using Sblendid with Node so you can swap adapters for
+> using it on another platform.

 Sblendid is written entirely in TypeScript and native code (thanks to
 [Timeular](https://github.com/Timeular) for the native modules).
 It has a
 Promise-based API and I try to keep a high test coverage of about > 98%.